UPC-PRE-202501-1ASI0730-4350-ClearView/KeepItFresh-project-report/README.md

 ## Bibliografía

+Atzori, L., Iera, A., & Morabito, G. (2017).
+Understanding the Internet of Things: Definition, potentials, and challenges.
+Computer Networks, 56(3), 278–294. https://doi.org/10.1016/j.comnet.2011.09.01

 Bedoya-Perales, N. S., & Magro, G. P. D. (2021).
 Quantification of Food Losses and Waste in Peru: A Mass Flow Analysis along the Food Supply Chain.
 Sustainability, 13(5), 2807. https://doi.org/10.3390/su13052807

+Deloitte.
+(2020).
+The Future of Fresh: The rise of the fresh food ecosystem.
+Deloitte Insights. https://www2.deloitte.com

+Verdouw, C. N., Wolfert, J., Beulens, A. J. M., & Rialland, A. (2016).
+Virtualization of food supply chains with the Internet of Things.
+Journal of Food Engineering, 176, 128–136. https://doi.org/10.1016/j.jfoodeng.2015.11.009

 ## Anexos